ujjwalsh/store/README.md

   [#31](https://github.com/fpco/store/issues/31).
 This plan makes little endian the default, so that the most common endianness has no overhead.

+  - Another way that the serialization behavior can vary is if integer-simple is used instead of GHC's default of using GMP. `Integer` serialized with the `integer-simple` flag enabled are not compatible with those serialized without the flag enabled.

 * Instead of implementing lazy serialization / deserialization involving multiple input / output buffers, `peek` and `poke` always work with a single buffer.
 This buffer is allocated by asking the value for its size before